-There’s no question that talking about this issue is extremely difficult.
-But to make progress it’s a conversation we must have more often.
-Bringing it into the light and talking about the facts is a powerful way to advocate for the children we serve.
+There’s no question that talking about child abuse and exploitation is extremely difficult.
+But bringing this issue into the light and talking about the facts is a powerful way to advocate for the children we serve.

 Here’s what you need to know: